marcovannoord/openhtf/docs/docs/test-flow/test-flow-management.md

 Phase outcomes are inherited through all levels by the parent phase up to the test plan itself.

-### Phase results

-The result of a test phase is controlled by the value it returns.
-It can return None (or no return statement) for the standard CONTINUE.
-If an uncatched exception occurs during the test, the phase will be marked as ERROR.
-OpenHTF will infer the outcome based on the test phase result.

-- **PhaseResult.CONTINUE**:Causes the framework to process the phase measurement outcomes and execute the next phase.
-- **PhaseResult.FAIL_AND_CONTINUE**: Causes the framework to mark the phase with a fail outcome and execute the next phase.
-- **PhaseResult.REPEAT**: Causes the framework to execute the same phase again, ignoring the measurement outcomes for this instance.
-- **PhaseResult.SKIP**: Causes the framework to ignore the measurement outcomes and execute the next phase.
-- **PhaseResult.STOP**: Causes the framework to stop executing, indicating a failure.
-The next phases will not be executed.

-### Difference between outcome and result
+#### Difference between outcome and result

 Simply put,
-- the phase outcome determines if the phase has failed or passed, and if propagated to all parent phases.
+- the phase outcome determines if the phase has failed or passed, and is propagated to all parent phases.
 - the phase result first creates the phase outcome and then dictates the remaining test flow.

 The phase results impact on the test flow is discussed and examplified in details below.

-## Managing the Test Flow Based on Phase Results
+### Managing the Test Flow Based on Phase Results

 The phase results can be used by the test bench developper to manipulate the flow of the test bench based on intermediary results.

-### PhaseResult.STOP
+#### PhaseResult.STOP

 The **PhaseResult.STOP** result can be imposed by the developper in the case of the failure of a critical test.
 Tests are critical when continuing the test after a failure could be dangerous for the unit under test and the test bench.
 The developper could also decide to terminate the test on a failure when continuing would be a waste of time.
 The flow management based on phase results allows the termination of the test bench on such a critical phase failure.

-### PhaseResult.FAIL_AND_CONTINUE
+#### PhaseResult.FAIL_AND_CONTINUE

 The **PhaseResult.FAIL_AND_CONTINUE** result is used to mark a phase as failed when no other element of the test would indicate it (criteria or exceptions).
-The developper uses it as the return code
+The developper uses it as the return code.

 As an example, it is decided to return a failure in product "B" is selected in the trigger phase.